Namit, the founder of Yoga Sutra Shala, has been studying and practicing yoga for many years.

 Vinyasa Yoga involves focusing on moving from one posture to another and helps with cardiovascular (heart and blood circulation) health as well as providing the other many benefits of yoga.

-The word vinyasa literally means ‘flow’ and the vinyasa yoga system taught at the retreat centre allows the student to continually flow from one posture to another.
+The word vinyasa literally means ‘breath controlled movement’ and the vinyasa yoga system taught at the retreat centre allows the student to continually flow from one posture to another using the breath to guide them.

 This has several benefits: Firstly, the constant movement keeps the body warm, allowing the muscles to stretch out to a greater extent.
 Also, as the breath controls the regular movement, the practitioner keeps their mind continually focused on the breath, bringing their mind to a state of meditation.